emberjs/rfcs/text/0000-guides-restructure.md

 - What possible pain points does the community see?
 - Are there any areas missing from the Table of Contents?
 - What do people think of removing the “Ember Object Model” section?

+### One last note

+The Guides are one of those things where everyone has an opinion, and that's ok!
+However, as a reminder, please be kind and constructive in your comments.
+The Guides and the tools they cover are the work of many dedicated community members.
+They are authored and maintained through great volunteered and donated effort.
+Although we always know there is room for improvement, we are proud of where we came from and excited for where we're going next.